These frequently asked questions cover executive function coaching, parent coaching, and how online coaching works.

 -

 Yes.
-I specialize in adults and older adolescents, particularly those working on executive function challenges, ADHD, and life transitions.
+I specialize in adults and adolescents, particularly those working on executive function challenges, ADHD, and life transitions.

 Coaching younger children is not my area of expertise, but I’m happy to refer you to trusted professionals who specialize in that age group.